Saurabhdaswant/SaurabhDaswant/README.md

-# Hey, I’m Saurabh 👋
+Hey, I’m Saurabh.

-I design and build things for the web —
+I build things on the web.
-interfaces that feel calm, thoughtful, and a little delightful.

-Most days you’ll find me:
-- polishing tiny UI details no one asked for
-- turning messy ideas into clean, usable screens
-- obsessing over spacing, motion, and “does this feel right?”

-I care about **craft** more than hype
-and **shipping** more than talking.
+Mostly frontend.
+Sometimes design.
+Often both at the same time.

+I like clean interfaces, good spacing, and small details that make things feel calm instead of loud.
+I spend more time than I should tweaking UI, motion, and tiny interactions, but that’s kind of the point.

 ---

-## What I like building
+What I usually work on:

+- React / Next.js apps
+- Turning messy product ideas into usable screens
+- Building side projects as proof of work
-✨ Products that feel simple on the surface
+- Making things feel simple even when the logic isn’t
-🧠 Interfaces that reduce thinking for users
-🎛️ Systems that scale without becoming ugly
-🧩 Proof-of-work projects that speak for themselves

 ---

-## My toolbox
+Stuff I use a lot:

-- **Frontend:** React, Next.js, TypeScript, Tailwind
+- React, Next.js, TypeScript
-- **Motion & UI:** Framer Motion, shadcn/ui, custom components
+- Tailwind, Framer Motion
-- **Design:** Figma, interaction design, visual systems
-- **Other:** Git, async collaboration, clean workflows

-I enjoy living in the overlap of **design × engineering**.
+- Figma
+- Git and a lot of trial and error

 ---

-## Currently
+Right now:

-- Building personal products in public
+- Building personal products
-- Refining interaction and motion systems
+- Getting better at interaction and motion
-- Chasing that “this feels really good to use” moment
+- Shipping more instead of overthinking

 ---

-## Outside code
+Outside of code:

-📚 Reading
-🏋️ Working out
+- Working out
-🎨 Occasionally painting
-☕ Long coffee-fueled thinking sessions
+- Reading
+- Painting once in a while
+- Sitting with coffee and thinking way too much

 ---

-## Find me around the internet
+You can find me here:

 - Twitter / X: https://x.com/saurabhdaswant
 - Portfolio: https://saurabhdaswant.com/

-If you care about quality, craft, or building meaningful things —
-we’ll probably get along.